Quentin Long takes his extended family to Fraser Island and everything is not as expected.

 After a conversation about the wisdom of keeping their catch as a pet – and a few tears upon learning that it won’t survive the flight home – they release it back to the sea.
 My heart is bursting with pride at their humanity.
 It may not be a life lesson they’ll remember, but I certainly will never forget it.
 Much like Fraser Island itself.

-Details: Fraser Island for families
+The details: Fraser Island for families

 Getting there: A daily barge takes cars and passengers to Fraser Island from River Heads, 20 minutes south of Hervey Bay.